zz10001/LITS2017-main2/readme.md

 To be continue...

 # Main reference
-`1.Liver Tumor Segmentation Using Triplanar Convolutional Neural Network: A Pilot Study`
+1.`Liver Tumor Segmentation Using Triplanar Convolutional Neural Network: A Pilot Study`
+2.`U-Net: Convolutional Networks for Biomedical Image Segmentation`